 Wooten is now facilitating that transition at a different school — one that is even more selective than her previous employer.
 In her first semester as dean of the Charles H. Dyson School of Applied Economics and Management, she has seen the Dyson School’s acceptance rate plunge from an already stingy 7% last year to an outright miserly 2.93%, by far the lowest of any of the schools in the second annual Poets&Quants undergraduate business school ranking.
 Cornell Dyson had 128 admits in the fall of 2017 out of 4,366 applicants.

-“That number is correlated to our expansion as part of the Johnson College of Business,” Wooten tells P&Q, noting that on July 1, 2016, Cornell University launched a new college uniting the university’s three AACSB-accredited business schools: The Hotel School, the, and the Samuel Curtis Johnson Graduate School of Management — and that less than seven months later, Trustee Emeritus H. Fisk Johnson committed $150 million to endow the newly named Cornell SC Johnson College of Business.
-“Once we actually became part of the College of Business, more students were able to actually find us and start to understand what the Dyson undergraduate business experience was like, and so last year we had a peak in applications … If you realize there are only two Ivy League schools that have undergraduate business programs, and ours is so small, that;’s why you see the heightened application activity and the smaller acceptance rate number.”
+“That number is correlated to our expansion as part of the Johnson College of Business,” Wooten tells P&Q, noting that on July 1, 2016, Cornell University launched a new college uniting the university’s three AACSB-accredited business schools: The Hotel School, the Dyson School, and the Samuel Curtis Johnson Graduate School of Management — and that less than seven months later, Trustee Emeritus H. Fisk Johnson committed $150 million to endow the newly named Cornell SC Johnson College of Business.
+“Once we actually became part of the College of Business, more students were able to actually find us and start to understand what the Dyson undergraduate business experience was like, and so last year we had a peak in applications … If you realize there are only two Ivy League schools that have undergraduate business programs, and ours is so small, that’s why you see the heightened application activity and the smaller acceptance rate number.”

 RISING APPLICATIONS, SAME SIZE CLASS